 "Will it take them long?"

-She feels warm, wrapped in your arms as everything around you grows colder.
+She feels warm, nestled against you, as everything else grows colder.
 The submarine runs out of electricity, leaving the lights to fade on the unusual sight of you – two ladies lost at sea, in desperate need of a working clock.

-You guess it's been half an hour since they left, maybe more.
-Knowing for sure would not make a difference anyway.
-When you are in trouble, time always slows down.
+It has been half an hour at least since they left.
+Maybe more.
+Not that knowing would make a difference – when one is in trouble, time always slows down.

 "I don't think so," you whisper.
 "They only left a few minutes ago.
-Don't worry – it will take them the time it needs to take."
+Don't worry.
+It will take them the time they need."

 In other rooms, lamps are dying in rows, and cold currents make the furniture clash against the walls.
-You hear loud noises as steam blows up pipes, deep down in the control rooms.
+You hear loud noises as raging steam blows up pipes, deep down in the control rooms.

-You cannot be silent now.
+You cannot stay silent now.
 Kamila has always been strong enough to live through everything – she is so much stronger than you are, you always knew.
 Still, you feel the need to remind her, and mostly yourself.
 Everything is under control, everything will be fine.

 "Remember what Sissel said.
 They promised.
 They will return eventually."

 "To save us, right?"

 "To save us."

 You have nothing but the red light from the panels to see her face.
-She does not seem to be in trouble – she is almost asleep, and wears the serene expression children have when they are dead tired.
-You know for sure; her slumber has been haunted by nightmares all along.
+She does not seem to be troubled – she is almost asleep, and wears the serene expression children have when they are dead tired.
+You know for sure that her slumber has been haunted by nightmares all along.
 Like her father, she just never let anyone know.

 "Are you okay?"

 She turns to you and lifts her head.
-In those weary eyes of hers, over and over again, you can read the pain of your whole world.
+In those weary eyes of hers, over and over again, you can read the pain of the whole world you share.

-"I am not afraid, Lynne," she mutters, somewhere in your shoulder.
+"I am not afraid, Lynne," she mutters, somewhere against your shoulder.
 "As long as they are fine, and Dad is there too, there is no point in worrying."